scharanjit/Test-Project/README.md

 test project repo
 Hi,

-This is a test project assignment.
+This is a test project assignment .